Ethiopia: Literature

 Ethiopian literature traces back to the Aksumite period in the 4th century, mostly religious motifs.
-In royal inscriptions, it employed both Ge'ez and Greek language, but the latter was discontinued in 350.
-Unlike most Sub-Saharan African countries, Ethiopia has an ancient distinct language, the Ge'ez, which dominated political and educational aspects.
-In spite of the current political instability in the country endangering cultural heritage of these works, preservation has improved in recent years.
+In royal inscriptions, it employed both Ge'ez and Greek, but the latter was discontinued in 350.
+Unlike most Sub-Saharan African countries, Ethiopia has an ancient distinct language, Ge'ez, which dominated politics and education, In spite of the current political instability in the country endangering the cultural heritage of these works, preservation has improved in recent years.

-During and the approximate time of the Middle Ages composers such as Abba Gorgoryos and Giyorgis of Segla have influenced Ethiopian languages such as writing one of the earliest instances of Amharic and dictionaries of Ge'ez and such.
-Also encompassing religious hymns and doctrine justifications regarding issues in the Ethiopian Orthodox church and practices.
+During the Middle Ages, composers such as Abba Gorgoryos and Giyorgis of Segla made lasting contributions to Ethiopian languages, such as writing the earliest dictionaries of Amharic and Ge'ez, as well as composing religious hymns and doctrinal justifications of issues in the Ethiopian Orthodox church and practices.

-The Ethiopian literary works mostly consisted of handwritten codex (branna, or ብራና in Amharic).
-It is prepared by gathering parchment leaves and sewing to stick together.
-The codex size varies considerably depending on volumes and preparation.
-For example, pocket size codex lengthens 45 cm, which is heavier in weight.
-Historians speculated that archaic codex existed in Ethiopia.
-Today manuscripts resembling primitive codex are still evident for existence where parchment leaves are convenient for writing.
+Ethiopian literary works in this period mostly consisted of handwritten codexes (ብራና).
+Branna are prepared by gathering parchment leaves and sewing them together.
+The size may vary considerably depending on the number of volumes and manner of preparation.
+For example, a pocket size codex is 45 cm in length, but are heavier in weight.
+Historians have speculated that archaic codexes existed in Ethiopia.
+Today manuscripts resembling primitive codexes are still used where parchment leaves are convenient for writing.

-Another notable writing book is protective (or magic) scroll, serving as written amulet.
-Some of these were intended for magical purpose, for example ketab is used for magical defence.
-Scrolls were typically produced by debtera, non-ordained clergy expertise on exorcism and healings.
-About 30 cm scroll is portable whereas 2 cm is often unrolled and hanged to the walls of houses.
-Scrolls emulating original medium of Ethiopia literature is highly disputed, where there is overwhelming evidence that Ge'ez language books were written in codex.
-In lesser, Ethiopia used accordion books (called sensul) which were dated to late 15th or 16th century, made up of folded parchment paper, with or without cover.
-Those books usually contain pictorial representation of life and death of religious figures, or significant texts have also juxtaposed.
+Another notable form of writing is the protective (or magic) scroll.
+Some of these were intended for magical purposes, such as the ketab, which is used for magical defence.
+Scrolls were typically produced by debtera, non-ordained clerical experts on exorcism and healings.
+Scrolls could range in size from the portable 30 cm scroll, to the 2 cm size, which is often unrolled and hung on the walls of houses.
+Scrolls being the original medium for Ethiopia literature is highly disputed, as there is overwhelming evidence that Ge'ez language books were written in codex form.
+Ethiopians also used accordion books (called sensul) in the late 15th and 16th century, made of folded parchment paper, with or without a cover.
+These books usually contain pictorial representations of the life and death of religious figures, juxtaposed with other significant texts.